Technical Failure vs Absolute Failure

 If you want to build muscle, do the majority of your lifts to ≤12 reps to technical failure too.

-If you want to build muscle using high rep calisthenics (>12-15 reps), you will likely need to train to absolute failure.
+If you want to build muscle using high-rep callisthenics (>12-15 reps), you will likely need to train to absolute failure.

 Special Circumstances

-While I recommend people train to technical failure more often than not, it’s most applicable to beginners and people who don’t have mass specific goals.
+While I recommend people train for technical failure more often than not, it’s most applicable to beginners and people who don’t have mass-specific goals.

-There are some good reasons to train to absolute failure periodically:
+There are some other good reasons to train to absolute failure periodically:

 The reason to do it sometimes or periodically in my mind (with intermediates) is to help people figure out where their limits are periodically.